Regent Airways

 Regent Airways (রিজেন্ট এয়ারওয়েজ) was a Bangladeshi airline owned by HG Aviation Ltd, a fully owned subsidiary of Habib Group.
 It is based at Hazrat Shahjalal International Airport.
-In March 2020, due to the COVID-19 outbreak, the airline suspended its operation and has not resumed sincedue to financial complicacies.
+In March 2020, due to the COVID-19 outbreak, the airline suspended its operation and has not resumed since due to financial complicacies.
 It has been looking for investors to raise funds and resume operations ever since.

 History

 Regent Airways was founded in 2010, and its operations began on 10 November of the same year.
 It is headquartered at Siaam Tower in Uttara, Dhaka.
 It expanded its fleet with two Boeing 737-700 aircraft on a six-year lease from ILFC, and launched international flights in July 2013 – Kuala Lumpur in July, Bangkok in October, Chittagong-Kolkata flights in October, Dhaka-Kolkata flights in November, and Singapore in December.
 The carrier launched flights to Bangkok directly from Chittagong on 27 April 2014.
 In April 2016, the carrier launched flights to Muscat, its fifth international destination.

 Until December 2021, the airline, due to its financial woes, and having only two aircraft at disposal, restricted its destinations to only eight cities, three being Dhaka, Chittagong and Cox's Bazar and five international routes, i.e. Doha, Kolkata, Kuala Lumpur, Muscat and Singapore.

 On March 29, 2023, the airline's request to liquidate was approved by Bangladesh's High Court as a result of the airline's mounting debts.
 The airline had not operated flight since March 2020.